Bantry, North Dakota

-Bantry is a city in McHenry County, North Dakota, United States.
-The population was 6 at the 2020 census.
+Bantry is an unincorporated community in, and former city in McHenry County, North Dakota, United States.
+As a census-designated place, the population was 6 at the 2020 census.
 It is part of the Minot Micropolitan Statistical Area.
 Bantry was founded in 1905.
 Bantry was founded by Irish settlers.
 The City of Bantry dissolved in November 2019 and the area reverted to Bantry township.